KennyProgrammer/CTXAudio/README.md

-# Hazel Audio
+# CTX Audio

-Hazel Audio is an audio library I wrote for the [Hazel Engine](https://hazelengine.com), built on top of [OpenAL Soft](https://openal-soft.org/).
-I've never written an audio library before so I figured I'd give it a shot, since I want to have a robust and powerful solution for Hazel.
+CTX Audio is an audio library I wrote for the [CTX Engine](https://github.com/KennyProgrammer/CTXEngine), built on top of [OpenAL Soft](https://openal-soft.org/).
+I've never written an audio library before so I figured I'd give it a shot, since I want to have a robust and powerful solution for CTX.

 This is the first version of the library that was written over a few hours, so there is a lot missing.
 I'll update this with information about various limitations as I go.